-Designer's Note.
-When the Japanese launched their Imphal offensive, most of the available air transport was committed to supplying ongoing operations, primarily Chindit operations.
+Design Note: When the Japanese launched their Imphal offensive, most of the available air transport was committed to supplying ongoing operations, primarily Chindit operations.
 Many of the reinforcements and most of the supplies brought into Imphal during the battle were delivered from the air.
 Many of the planes for these missions were diverted from the China air bridge.